A/Prof Patrick A Burr

 ASSOCIATE PROFESSOR – GROUP LEADER

-After attaining my PhD in Materials Science and Engineering at Imperial College London (UK) in 2015, I moved to UNSW Sydney, Australia, to build my research group on energy materials modelling.
+After attaining his PhD in Materials Science and Engineering at Imperial College London (UK) in 2015, Patrick moved to UNSW (Sydney, Australia) to build his research group on energy materials modelling.

-In my research, I use atomic scale simulations, often in conjunction with state-of-the-art experimental characterisation techniques, to understand how energy materials degrade, so that we may design improved materials for a sustainable energy future.
+In his research, Patrick uses atomic-scale simulations, often in conjunction with state-of-the-art experimental characterisation techniques, to understand how energy materials degrade, facilitating the design of improved materials for a sustainable energy future.

-My research interest spans many energy materials, from solar cells to nuclear, from fusion to fuel cells, and from betavoltaic to supercapacitors.
-I am also interested in building new ways to bridge the gap between theory and experiments, as I believe that this is how the greatest discoveries are made.
+Patrick’s research interests span many energy materials, from solar cells to nuclear, from fusion to fuel cells, and from betavoltaic- to super-capacitors.
+He is also interested in building new ways to bridge the gap between theory and experiments, believing that this is how the greatest discoveries are made.

 Students